 Several CSI RD&D projects made notable contributions to the grid integration of solar and the industry in general.
-The most recent example being the grant funding to EPRI for a project based in Fontana, CA of 20 Zero Net Energy (ZNE) homes in a builder community, which has become a test bed for several research questions around both ZNE and grid integration of solar and storage.
-Detailed profiles of all CSI RD&D funded projects, as well as all project documentation and reports can be found at (calsolarresearch.ca.gov).
+A recent notable example was the grant funding awarded to EPRI for a project based in Fontana, CA of 20 Zero Net Energy (ZNE) homes in a builder community, which has become a test bed for several research questions around both ZNE and grid integration of solar and storage.
+Detailed profiles of all CSI RD&D funded projects, as well as all project documentation and reports can be found at calsolarresearch.ca.gov.